jonathanmeaney-lmk/globale_store/TESTING.md

 - When a superuser clicks on the Edit link in the product card on the Product page, or in the Products Details page, they are correctly directed to the Edit Product page.
 - The Edit Product form appears, with all the forms fields correctly pre-filled with the product's current details.
 - Having edited the desired field(s) and clicked "Update Product":
-  - The product is updated to the database correctly.
+  - The product is updated on the database correctly.
   - The user is redirected to the Product Detail page for the updated product where they can sees the changes applied.
   - A message appears to tell them that the product has been added successfully.